If you have been playing darts for a while, you already know that darts averages are a big topic that is frequently discussed.

 What a good darts average is will vary depending on one’s skill.
 But we could probably agree on some numbers despite that.

 For the average darts player, a good average would be between 30 to 50 (or 50 to 30 darts thrown in order to finish a game of 501).
 Competitive darts players can usually finish a game of 501 within 15 to 18 darts, which is a darts average between 80 and 100.
+(See article: What is a good average for darts?)

 The PDC boys can maintain darts averages of over 110 points over more than 20 legs.
 Just take a look at this exceptional match between Phil Taylor and Adrian Lewis.